Welcome to the second of a 2-part series on the best Bitcoin and CryptoCurrency mining software for 2020.

 Best Bitcoin Mining Software for 8x Nvidia Tesla V100 16GB

-All in all, it was a nice ride and pleasant experience to see how two GPU beasts perform on various GUI mining software, especially for Tesla V100 which I didn’t know anything about.
+All in all, it was a nice ride and a pleasant experience to see how two GPU beasts perform on various GUI mining software, especially for Tesla V100 which I didn’t know anything about.

 Since we have all of the data, and in the same fashion as the previous part of this series, we’re going to put the data inside a table, for a clean look at mining software performance with Tesla V100:

 |Mining Software||Monthly estimated earnings||Daily estimated earnings||Earned during mining|

 Once again, Kryptex is the winner, holding records for 2 out of 3 categories- daily estimation and real earnings made during this test.